andreaskaempf/adventofcode2020/README.md

   Shunting Yard Algorithm.
 Part 2 was a trivial change to some precedence weights. *Hard*

+* **Day 19** (Go): Recursively find if character pattern matches a set of recursive pattern rules; solved by converting rules to a large regular expression, recursive for Part 2. *Hard*

 To compile and run a **Go** program
 * Change into the directory with the program